Among the numerous performance-enhancing techniques employed by iOS is a special battery-boosting feature, aptly called Low-Power Mode.

 How to enable and disable Low Power Mode on iPhone with iOS

-Step 1: Open the Settings application on your iPhone with iOS 9 or later.
+1) Open the Settings application on your iPhone.

 Tip: When Low Power Mode is active, two things happen.